-Only applies to CEQA.
+\ Only applies to CEQA.

-Construction activities associated with Alternative 1 and Alternative 2 would produce significant levels of mitigated daily NO_x emissions, would produce significant impacts to ambient NO2 levels, and would produce significant levels of GHG emissions.
-Under Alternative 3, no construction activities would occur, therefore no impacts to air quality would occur.
+Construction activities associated with Alternative 1 and Alternative 2 would produce significant impacts to ambient NO2 levels.
+Alternative 2 would result in less than significant levels of mitigated daily NOx emissions, would produce significant impacts to ambient NO2 levels, and